Goltschut-LLC/market-data/README.md

 # IMPORTANT
-Secrets manager values must be separately maintained, as they are not created by this Terraform stack.
+Alpaca secrets manager values must be separately maintained, as they are not created by this Terraform stack.

 ## Getting started
 ```